jekyll-store/engine/README.md

 * `purchase` - Processes order.
 * `completed` - Called when payment has been successully processed.
 * `refreshCheckout` - (Used internally).
+* `setErrors` - Can be used to set errors manually.

 For more information, consult the [Actions reference page](/docs/actions.md).